Greg-T8/LearningPython/Books/learning_python/notes.md

 >>> ''.join(L)
 'Cython'
 ```
-- The following example shows you can use a `bytearray`  to support in-place changes.
+The following example shows you can use a `bytearray`  to support in-place changes:
 ```python
 >>> B = bytearray(b'app')
 >>> B.extend(b'lication')